alexivkin/minecraft-server-container/README.md

 * To send commands to the server inside the container use `cmd`
 * To backup the world files run `backup.sh`
 * To stop the server run `stop` or type `stop` in the server console if it's running in foreground.
 It'll give it a chance to save the world before shutting down.

+By running the Minecraft server you accept the [Minecraft EULA](https://account.mojang.com/documents/minecraft_eula)